min69u/Reforestation/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## Why did the house go to the doctor?
+It was having window panes.